 Uncover Madrid’s hidden history with Antonela.
 Explore 600 years of blood, sweat, and tears on this unique walking tour.

 - Templo de Debod - Originally constructed in the early 2nd century BC, 15 km (9.3 mi) south of Aswan, Egypt, the temple was gifted to Spain by the Egyptian government in 1968 as a token of appreciation for their role in the International Campaign to Save the Monuments of Nubia.
 It was dismantled, transported, and reconstructed in the Parque de la Montaña between 1970 and 1972.
-It is one of the few ancient Egyptian architectural works relocated outside Egypt and the only one of its kind in Spain.
+It is one of the few examples of ancient Egyptian architecture relocated outside Egypt and the only one of its kind in Spain.

 - Plaza de Toros de Las Ventas - Designed by architect José Espeliú in the Neo-Mudéjar (Moorish) style with ceramic inlays, this bullring features seating arranged in ten “tendidos.”
 Ticket prices vary based on proximity to the arena and whether the seats are in the sun or shade, with shaded seats being more expensive.
 The bullfighting season runs from March to October, with daily events during the San Isidro Fiesta and on Sundays or holidays throughout the season.
 Bullfights commence at 6 or 7 pm and last for two to three hours.